effson/linux_kernel/网络/epoll.md

 	if (ep_op_has_event(op))
 		ep_take_care_of_epollwakeup(epds);

-	/*
-	 * We have to check that the file structure underneath the file descriptor
-	 * the user passed to us _is_ an eventpoll file.
-And also we do not permit
-	 * adding an epoll file descriptor inside itself.
-	 */
 	error = -EINVAL;
 	if (fd_file(f) == fd_file(tf) || !is_file_epoll(fd_file(f)))
 		goto error_tgt_fput;

-	/*
-	 * epoll adds to the wakeup queue at EPOLL_CTL_ADD time only,
-	 * so EPOLLEXCLUSIVE is not allowed for a EPOLL_CTL_MOD operation.
-	 * Also, we do not currently supported nested exclusive wakeups.
-	 */
 	if (ep_op_has_event(op) && (epds->events & EPOLLEXCLUSIVE)) {
 		if (op == EPOLL_CTL_MOD)
 			goto error_tgt_fput;